Learn more about six sigma and what we do.

 Lean Six Sigma Green Belt is most beneficial for organizations that encourage employees to take up Quality projects and ensure efficiency in all business/industry processes.
 This certification is most suited for:

-- Quality and Process Managers, System Managers, Analysts, Auditors, Engineers and Executives who need to have a better understanding of Six Sigma and the application of Six Sigma in process/quality improvements.
+- Quality and Process Managers, System Managers, Analysts, Auditors, Engineers and Executives who need to have a thorough understanding of Six Sigma to a Green Belt level.
+As part of your job role, you may also require the application of Six Sigma in process/quality improvements.

 - Production Managers, Production Supervisors, and Customer Service Managers

-- Persons wanting an initial introduction to Six Sigma thinking and techniques
+- People wanting a thorough understanding of Six Sigma thinking and techniques

 - Consultants who want to incorporate Six Sigma Green Belt into their service offerings